-Neuroimaging technology deepens our understanding about the world.
+Neuroimaging technology deepens our understanding of the world.
 In a recent fMRI study, German researchers predict consumer behavior in a supermarket based on brain activity.

 In a third picture, there was no human face but a hand holding three chocolate bars.